SemMTM/pinterest-clone/README.md

 - The comment counter remains accurate in real-time, reflecting interactions instantly

 ### Save To/Create Board Modal
----

 #### What The Feature Does
-The Save to Board Modal allows users to save a post to one or more boards in an intuitive and dynamic way.
+The Save to Board modal allows users to save a post to one or more boards in an intuitive and dynamic way.
 Instead of navigating to a different page, users can quickly organize posts into boards through an interactive pop-up modal.

 Key functionalities include:
 - Displaying all user-created boards so users can choose where to save a post